w3f/w3f-education/docs/Rust/section1/why-rust.md

             <u32 as Add<&u32>>
             <u32 as Add>

-Try `rustc —explain E0277` for more information about this error.
+For more information about this error, try `rustc --explain E0277`.
 ```

 ## Resources